StefanZander/lecture_notes/swcs/html/docs/organisation.md

     !!! note
         Please note that the curly braces (`{}`) are indicators for tokens that should be replaced with the real names and topic (without `{}` of course).

-        Although this was explained in the lecture, a number of students' emails contains the previous template in the stated form...
+        Although this is discussed in the lecture, a significant number of students' emails usually contain the previous template in the stated form...

 ## In-Class Lectures